duereg/codetype/src/documents/posts/20140320-ember-vs-knockout-property-comparison.html.md

 The biggest difference I see in the two frameworks in regards to Observable Models is the need of Ember to register property dependencies.
 This seems like a huge drawback to me - what if you change your code and forget to update the dependencies?
 Or what if you have a typo in writing in the dependencies?

-Since Knockout is slightly older than Ember, it makes me wonder why the Ember creators didn't simply take Knockout as a component and incorporate it into their framework.
-Solving the same problem again after someone has already spent a lot of time solving the problem reminds me of this famous XKCD cartoon:
+Since Knockout existed before Ember, it makes me wonder why the Ember creators didn't incorporate Knockout into their framework.

+Solving a problem again after it's been solved by someone else reminds me of this famous XKCD cartoon:

 ![Competing Standards](http://imgs.xkcd.com/comics/standards.png)